HuskyDG/huskydg.github.io/vmos/geektool/README.md

 - VMOS Pro lower v1.3.2 is still supported but many bugs

+- Your real Android system must be higher than Android 6.0

 > It is recommended to use VMOS Pro version from 1.3.2 to the lastest, the version lower 1.3.2 has a bug that randomly losing root.

 Note: Installing GeekTool need to modify system, if you virtual machine doesn't boot after installation, just **Disable GeekTool**, read FAQ to know how!